My Approach

 Making space for emotions, finding clarity, and moving toward what matters to you

-Hard feelings like grief, fear, or uncertainty don’t always go away, but we can learn to hold them differently.
+Hard feelings like grief, anger, fear, or uncertainty don’t always go away, but we can learn to hold them differently.
 Using Acceptance and Commitment Therapy (ACT), mindfulness, and values-based exploration, I support clients in staying present with what’s here, connecting to what matters most, and gently moving forward with more clarity and self-trust.

 What this might feel like in session: